mina-fayazi/BN-Doped-Biphenylene/README.md

 - **Dropout**: A dropout layer with a rate of 0.25 is added after the FC layers to prevent overfitting.

-- **Output Layer**: The final output layer uses the **sigmoid** activation function for predictions.
+- **Output Layer**: The final output layer with one neuron uses the **sigmoid** activation function for predictions.

 - **Optimizer**: The model uses the **RMSprop** optimizer with a learning rate of **0.0014**.

 - **Training Strategy**: The model employs early stopping, halting training when no improvement is observed in the validation loss for 120 consecutive epochs.

 ### Hyperparameter Tuning:

 Hyperparameters were tuned using KerasTuner's RandomSearch.

 ## How to Run the Code

-1. Upload the data file `BNDopedBiphenylene3.csv` to your Google Drive.
+1. If you're using Google Colab, upload both the data file `BNDopedBiphenylene3.csv` and the `requirements.txt` file to your Google Drive.
+If you're running the code locally, download both files from the GitHub repository.
-2. Open the Colab notebook `BNDopedBiphenylene_CNN.ipynb` and set the appropriate paths.
+2. Open the Colab notebook `BNDopedBiphenylene_CNN.ipynb` if you're using Google Colab.
+If you're running locally, open the Jupyter Notebook or your preferred Python environment and load the `BNDopedBiphenylene_CNN.ipynb` file.
+3. Set the appropriate paths in the notebook to load the dataset and the requirements file:
+   - For Google Colab, make sure to point to the files in your Google Drive.
+   - For local use, ensure the paths correctly reference the location of the files on your system.
+4. Before running the code, ensure that the required Python libraries are installed:
+    - If you're using Google Colab, you can install the dependencies by running the following command in a code cell:
+      ```bash
+      !pip install -r /path/to/requirements.txt
+      ```
+      Make sure to replace `/path/to/` with the actual path to the `requirements.txt` file in your Google Drive.
+    - If you're running the code locally, navigate to the repository folder in your terminal and install the dependencies by running:
+      ```bash
+      pip install -r requirements.txt
+      ```
-3. Train the model and visualize the results using the provided scripts.
+5. Once the dependencies are installed, you can proceed to run the notebook.
+Train the model and visualize the results using the provided scripts.